ludykraks/Gold/src/blog/send-airtime-mtn-voda-airtel.md

 ---
 layout: "layouts/blog-base.html"
-title: "Send Airtime from MTN to Vodafone and AirtelTigo"
+title: "Send Airtime from MTN to Vodafone / Telecel and AirtelTigo"

 ---